 5. Fruit & Jelly

 When feeding your feathered friends, fruit and jelly are fine.
-It would be best if you kept a few things in mind: 1) always use unsweetened fruit and 2) for their diet.
+It would be best to keep a few things in mind: 1) always use unsweetened fruit and 2) for their diet.

 However, these birds can be found mainly in rural areas.
 Rice is one of these cereals full of vitamins, minerals, and proteins; thus, it can serve as a food source for wild birds.

-In addition, several wild birds also consume wheat, oats, and barley seeds, along with grains such as rye, corn, and buckwheat.
+In addition, several wild birds also consume wheat, oats, barley seeds, and grains such as rye, corn, and buckwheat.
 Many species, like larks and sparrows, mainly feed on cereal grains.

 It is necessary to prepare an arrangement where you can provide vegetables and various grains because some individuals don’t prefer vegetables.
 In contrast, others eat fruits or sometimes roots or buds.